 At December 31, 2004, all of the \$1.039 billion was invested in fixed or variable rate instruments or money market type accounts.
 While an increase in interest rates would ordinarily adversely impact the fair market value of fixed and variable rate investments, we normally hold these investments to maturity.
 Consequently, neither interest rate fluctuations nor other market risks typically result in significant realized gains or losses to this portfolio.
-A decrease in interest rates has the effect of reducing our future annual interest income from this portfolio, since funds would be re-invested at lower rates as the instruments mature.
+A decrease in interest rates has the effect of reducing our future annual interest income from this portfolio, since funds would be reinvested at lower rates as the instruments mature.
 Over time, any net percentage decrease in interest rates could be reflected in a corresponding net percentage decrease in our interest income.

 Included in our marketable securities portfolio balance is debt and equity of public and private companies we hold for strategic and financial purposes.
 As of December 31, 2004, we held strategic and financial debt and equity investments of public companies with a fair market value of approximately \$174.3 million.
 We may make additional strategic and financial investments in debt and other equity securities in the future.
-The fair market value of our strategic and financial debt and equity investments in debt and other equity securities markets generally, as well as risks related to the performance of the companies whose securities we have invested in, risks associated with specific industries, and other factors.
+The fair market value of our strategic and financial debt and equity investments can be significantly impacted by the risk of adverse changes in securities markets generally, as well as risks related to the performance of the companies whose securities we have invested in, risks associated with specific industries, and other factors.
 These investments are subject to significant fluctuations in fair market value due to the volatility of the securities markets and of the underlying businesses.
-A hypothetical 10.0% adverse change in the price of our public strategic debt and equity investments are currently not materially impacted by interest rate fluctuations due to the nature of these investments.
+A hypothetical 10.0% adverse change in the price of our public strategic debt and equity investments would result in approximately a \$17.4 million decrease in the fair market value of that portfolio.
+The fair market value of our strategic debt investments are currently not materially impacted by interest rate fluctuations due to the nature of these investments.

 We currently classify all marketable investment securities as available-for-sale.
 We adjust the carrying value of our available-for-sale securities to fair market value and report the related temporary unrealized gains and losses as a separate component of "Accumulated other comprehensive income" within "Total stockholders' equity (deficit)," net of related deferred income tax.
 Declines in the fair market value of a marketable investment security which are estimated to be "other than temporary" are recognized in the consolidated statement of operations, thus establishing a new cost basis for such investment.
-We evaluate our marketable investment securities portfolio on a quarterly basis to determine whether declines in the fair market value of these securities compared to the carrying amount, the historical volatility of the price of each security and any market and company specific factors related to each security.
+We evaluate our marketable investment securities portfolio on a quarterly basis to determine whether declines in the fair market value of these securities are other than temporary.
+This quarterly evaluation consists of reviewing, among other things, the fair market value of our marketable investment securities compared to the carrying amount, the historical volatility of the price of each security and any market and company specific factors related to each security.
 Generally, absent specific factors to the contrary, declines in the fair market value of investments below cost basis for a period of less than six months are considered to be temporary.
 Declines in the fair market value of investments for a period of six to nine months are evaluated on a case by case basis to determine whether any company or market-specific factors exist which would indicate that such declines are other than temporary.
 Declines in the fair market value of investments below cost basis for greater than nine months are considered other than temporary and are recorded as charges to earnings, absent specific factors to the contrary.